projet-de-specialite/posts/README.md

   Optional parameters:
   - **owners**: a list of integer (the owners id) <br>
   Gets all the posts made by the users with the specified ids.
-  It's an *union* of all their posts.
+  It's a *union* of all their posts.
   - **tags**: a list of string (the tags slug) <br>
   Gets all the posts with the specified tags (**The post must have ALL of them**).
   It's an *intersect* of all the fetched posts.